hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 - Max Planck, 1932:  *The Mechanics of Deformable Bodies*.
 Translated by Henry L. Brose.
 Introduction to Theoretical Physics, vol. 2.
 Macmillan.
     - This is translated from the third German edition; the original German text is dated 1919.
 The book covers both solid and fluid mechanics.
 Max Planck (1858-1947) is, of course, the founder of quantum mechanics.

+As an aside, it is this section of this page where female physicists are first mentioned, both French:  Phuong Mai Dinh and Francoise Brochard-Wyart.
+The British astronomer Cathie Clark will be noted in Appendix A below.
+I know of a few other female physicist authors of fluids books:  Elisabeth Guazzelli (also French, co-author of *A Physical Introduction to Suspension Dynamics*), Barbara Weibel-Mihalas (American, co-author of *Foundations of Radiation Hydrodynamics*), Rita Meyer-Spasche (German, author of *Pattern Formation in Viscous Flows*), and Emily Ching (Hong Kong, author of *Statistics and Scaling in Turbulent Rayleigh-Benard Convection*).
+I'm sure that I'm missing others.

 ### Some reflections on the books discussed

 In this section I focus on the books listed in the first two sections, on continuum and fluid mechanics.